Brix: Specific gravity

 As specific gravity was the basis for the Balling, Brix and Plato tables, dissolved sugar content was originally estimated by measurement of specific gravity using a hydrometer or pycnometer.
 In modern times, hydrometers are still widely used, but where greater accuracy is required, an electronic oscillating U-tube meter may be employed.
 Whichever means is used, the analyst enters the tables with specific gravity and takes out (using interpolation if necessary) the sugar content in percent by mass.

-If the analyst uses the Plato tables (maintained by the American Society of Brewing Chemists) they reports in °P. If using the Brix table (the current version of which is maintained by NIST and can be found on their website), they reports in °Bx.
+If the analyst uses the Plato tables (maintained by the American Society of Brewing Chemists) they report in °P. If using the Brix table (the current version of which is maintained by NIST and can be found on their website), they report in °Bx.
 If using the ICUMSA tables, they would report in mass fraction (m.f.).

-It is not, typically, actually necessary to consult tables as the tabulated °Bx or °P value can be printed directly on the hydrometer scale next to the tabulated value of specific gravity or stored in the memory of the electronic U-tube meter or calculated from polynomial fits to the tabulated data.
-Both ICUMSA and ASBC have published suitable polynomials; in fact, the ICUMSA tables are calculated from the polynomials.
-The opposite is true with the ASBC polynomial.
+It is not, typically, actually necessary to consult tables as the tabulated °Bx or °P value can be printed directly on the hydrometer scale next to the tabulated value of specific gravity or stored in the memory of the electronic U-tube meter or calculated from polynomial fits to the tabulated data, in fact, the ICUMSA tables are calculated from a best-fit polynomial.

 Also note that the tables in use today are not those published by Brix or Plato.
 Those workers measured true specific gravity reference to water at 4 °C using, respectively, 17.5 °C and 20 °C, as the temperature at which the density of a sucrose solution was measured.
 Both NBS and ASBC converted to apparent specific gravity at 20 °C/20 °C. The ICUMSA tables are based on more recent measurements on sucrose, fructose, glucose and invert sugar, and they tabulate true density and weight in air at 20 °C against mass fraction.